jpeach/mesos/docs/mesos-containerizer.md

 ### XFS Disk Isolator

 The XFS Disk isolator uses XFS project quotas to track the disk space used by each container sandbox and to enforce the corresponding disk space allocation.
-Write operations performed by tasks exceeding their disk allocation will fail with an `EDQUOT` error.
+When quota enforcement is enabled, write operations performed by tasks exceeding their disk allocation will fail with an `EDQUOT` error.
 The task will not be terminated by the containerizer.

+The XFS Disk isolator implements the `--enforce_container_disk_quota` isolator flag by setting either soft or hard limits.
+If enforcement is enabled, the isolator will set both the hard and soft quota limit.
+Otherwise, only the soft limit will be set, which triggers disk usage accounting but does not prevent the task exceeding its quota.

 The XFS disk isolator is functionally similar to Posix Disk isolator but avoids the cost of repeatedly running the `du`.
 Though they will